 Basically, the printed image is made up of thousands of dots either cyan, magenta, yellow or black, that overlap each other.
 The bigger the dot, the more that color is represented, but the more colors it overlaps, the darker the color will be.

-We talked about colors, but surely you noticed on the color wheel, something else than what we just talked about.
+We talked about colors in color theory, but surely you noticed on the color wheel, something else than what we just talked about.

 Usually, a color wheel on your drawing software, goes from white, in the center, expanding to the edge of the circle, into a darker color.